ARadRareness/assistant-coder/README.md

 python3 client/desktop_client.py
 ```

-To use the gpt-3.5-turbo model, rename .env_defaults to .env and add a OpenAI API key to it.
+To use the GPT-3.5 Turbo model, rename .env_defaults to .env and add an OpenAI API key to it and from the desktop client change the model to "gpt-3.5-turbo".

 ## Tests